operator-framework/getting-started/README.md

 $ kubectl logs memcached-operator-6b5dc697fb-t62cv
 Error from server (BadRequest): container "memcached-operator" in pod "memcached-operator-6b5dc697fb-t62cv" is waiting to start: image can't be pulled
 ```

+**NOTE:** Just for tests purposes make the image public and setting up the cluster to allow use insecure registry. ( E.g `--insecure-registry 172.30.0.0/16` )

 ### 2. Run locally outside the cluster